Dale Dietrich

 Camera Control Issue

 Lack of camera-control is one of my bigger video game pet-peeves.
 Too Human is one such game.
-I listened to Dyack go on and on about the cinematic advantageous of allowing the game to control the camera - analogizing that movie viewers don’t control the camera.
+I listened to Dyack go on and on about the cinematic advantageous of allowing the game to control the camera – analogizing that movie viewers don’t control the camera.
 Sorry Denise, movie-goers are passive by definition.
-While your game was among the better games without camera I’ve played, every game like this is a looser for two big reasons:
+While your game was among the better games without camera I’ve played, every game like this is a loser for two big reasons:

 1. they always make me nauseous (Too Human was no exception); and